 Canada is the World’s second country and the first among G7 nation to implement the legislation and permit nationwide use of marijuana.
 In the US, nine states along with the District of Columbia allow marijuana use for recreation purpose.30 US states allow the substance to be used for medical use.
 The bill C-45 is also famous as the Cannabis Act came to existence because of a campaign pledge made by the Prime Minister Justin Trudeau.
 The prime minister promised to keep marijuana away from kids, people who are suffering from drug related disorders.

 The Canadian government had earlier intended to implement the law by July 2018.
 The country’s provinces and territories will be entrusted with the task of drafting rules for sale of marijuana.
 These provinces and territories have suggested that they would require roughly 12 weeks post Senate approval to implement the law.
 The justice minister of the country, Jody Wilson-Raybould was delighted by the move to legalize cannabis in the country.
 She believed that the move to legalize cannabis in the country will help protect the country’s youth from the substance and it will prevent black marketing of the substance by criminals.
-The government of Canada has implemented changes to their driving laws to address the effects for driving under the influence of marijuana or cannabis.
+The government of Canada has implemented changes to their driving laws to address the effects for driving under the influence of marijuana or cannabis even if you can’t or you can buy weed online.
 According to the bill the minimum age of the user of the cannabis products is set at 18 years.
 The bill also makes production, distribution and sales of cannabis or marijuana products, offense for minors.

 Canada Legalized Use of Marijuana for Recreational Purposes